rocky/python-xasm/HOW-TO-USE.rst

        LOAD_CONST ('this is line 66')

 The ``LOAD_CONST`` instruction will be noted as being on line 66.
-Note that Python requires that line numbers don't decrease as the a method increases in bytecode offset.
+Note that Python before version 3.10 requires that line numbers don't decrease as the a method increases in bytecode offset.
 Also note that there can be white space before the line number; the number doesn't have to be in column 1.